ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 **Contents**

 * Reasons to use Git
+* Working with Git
     * Tell Git who you are
     * Create new local repository
     * Clone existing repository to local
     * Status of your Git repository
     * Stage contents
     * Commit contents
     * Branch
     * Merge

 Reasons to use Git
 ---